 iii.
 Step 3: Determine Final Designation – The final NAIC designation that shall be used for investment schedule reporting is determined by comparing the carrying value (divided by remaining par amount) of a security (based on paragraph 27.a.ii.) to the NAIC CUSIP specific modeled breakpoint values assigned to the six (6) NAIC designations for each CUSIP.
 This final NAIC designation shall be applicable for statutory accounting and reporting purposes (including establishing the AVR charges).
 The final designation is not used for establishing the appropriate carrying value method in Step 2 (paragraph 27.a.ii.).

-All Other Loan-Backed and Structured Securities: For loan-backed and structured securities not subject to paragraphs 27.a. (financial modeling) follow the established designation procedures according to the appropriate section of the Purposes and Procedures Manual of the NAIC Investment Analysis Office.
+All Other Loan-Backed and Structured Securities: For securities not subject to paragraph 27.a. (financial modeling) follow the established designation procedures according to the appropriate section of the Purposes and Procedures Manual of the NAIC Investment Analysis Office.
 The NAIC designation shall be applicable for statutory accounting and reporting purposes (including determining the carrying value method and establishing the AVR charges).
 The carrying value method is established as described in paragraph 26.
-Examples of these securities include, but are not limited to, mortgage-referenced securities, equipment trust certificates, credit tenant loans (CTL), 5*/6* securities, interest only (IO) securities, securities with CRP ratings (excluding RMBS/CMBS), and loan-backed and structured securities with SVO assigned NAIC designations.
+Examples of these securities include, but are not limited to equipment trust certificates, credit tenant loans (CTL), 5*/6* securities, interest only (IO) securities, securities with CRP ratings (excluding RMBS/CMBS), loan-backed and structured securities and mortgage-referenced securities with SVO assigned NAIC designations.

-Specific Interim Reporting Guidance for RMBS/CMBS Securities
+Specific Interim Reporting Guidance Financially Modeled Securities

-The guidance in this paragraph shall be applied in determining the reporting method for residential mortgage-backed securities (RMBS) and commercial mortgage-backed securities (CMBS) acquired in the current year for quarterly financial statements.
+For securities that will be financially modeled under paragraph 27, the guidance in this paragraph shall be applied in determining the reporting method for such securities acquired in the current year for quarterly financial statements.
 Securities reported as of the prior-year end shall continue to be reported under the prior-year end methodology for the current-year quarterly financial statements.
 For year-end reporting, securities shall be reported in accordance with paragraph 27, regardless of the quarterly methodology used.

 Reporting entities that acquired the entire financial modeling database for the prior-year end are required to follow the financial modeling methodology (paragraph 27.a.) for all securities acquired in the subsequent year that were included in the financial modeling data acquired for the prior year-end.